 Our 5 Region Traffic offices work closely with external partners in determining appropriate safety projects to fund in Oregon to reduce fatal and serious injuries crashes.
-We are currently in our round 2, All Roads Transportation Safety (ARTS) program where the 5 Region Traffic offices are conducting outreach meetings with local agencies interested in submitting proposed ARTS safety projects for funding consideration.
+We are in the process of starting our round 3, All Roads Transportation Safety (ARTS) program where the 5 Region Traffic offices conducted outreach meetings with local agencies interested in submitting proposed ARTS safety projects for funding consideration.
+They are currently hiring a consultant to assist Region Traffic offices during the ARTS application process.